bestia-dev/english_for_mauri/README.md

 they **are**

 Interesting differences:

-- "Usted" and "Ustedes" does not exist in English.
-The only difference is that "you" is written "You".
-Much simpler.
-- Feminine and masculine "nosotros" and "nosotras" is only one gender neutral "we".
-- "Vosotros" and "vosotras" is simply just gender neutral "you".
-Yes, the same "you" for "tú".
-It looses even the plural form.
-- "Ellos", "ellas" is gender neutral "they".
-- English has only 3 forms of the word: "am", "are", "is", but spanish has 6 forms of the word "soy", "eres", "es", "somos", "sois", "son"
+- English has only 3 forms of the word: "am", "are", "is", but Spanish has 6 forms of the word "soy", "eres", "es", "somos", "sois", "son"

 Diferencias interesantes:

-- "Usted" y "Ustedes" no existen en inglés.
-La única diferencia es que "you" se escribe "You".
-Mucho más sencillo.
-- Femenino y masculino "nosotros" y "nosotras" es sólo "we" neutral en cuanto al género.
-- "Vosotros" y "vosotras" es simplemente "you" neutral en cuanto al género.
-Sí, el mismo "you" por "tú".
-Pierde tambien la forma plural.
-- "Ellos", "ellas" es "they" de género neutro.
 - El inglés tiene sólo 3 formas de la palabra: "am", "are", "is", pero el español tiene 6 formas de la palabra "soy", "eres", "es", "somos", "sois", "son"